daryoush12/clickergame-client/README.md

+## Clicking Game

-This project is a Multiplayer game that is accessed from browser.
+This project is a React and Node based multiplayer browser game where your only goal is to click.

 Server Code : https://github.com/daryoush12/clicker-game-server